 Connecting to Campus Program

-Exclusively for first-year commuter students, the Connecting to Campus Program will affiliate each first-year commuter student with a specific residence hall floor.
-You will be issued a fob, providing access to that building and are encouraged to use the corresponding lounges and computer labs.
+Exclusively for first-year commuter students, the Connecting to Campus Program will affiliate first-year commuter students with a specific residence hall floor.
+Your fob will provide access to that building and you are encouraged to use the corresponding lounges and computer labs.
 You will also be invited to participate in floor activities.
-If a first year student would like to be affiliated with a particular floor, they may contact the Residential Education Office at 402.465.7579 or bsestak [at] nebrwesleyan.edu to make those arrangements.
+If a first-year student would like to be affiliated with a particular floor, they may contact the Residential Education Office at 402.465.7579 or bsestak [at] nebrwesleyan.edu to make those arrangements.

 NWU boasts over 90 student organizations.
 Joining a campus organization or getting an on-campus job is a great way to get connected to other students.
+Be sure to attend the Involvement Fair which is held during the early weeks of each semester.
+Also, download the NWU Live app, our primary source for sharing information about student events and activities.
 Contact the Financial Aid Office for information on the Campus Employment Program.

 There are numerous computer labs on campus for your convenience.
 Olin Hall has a 24-hour computer lab.
-To facilitate late night access when you are no longer participating in the Connecting to Campus Program, pick up a fob in the Residential Education Office.
 See the Computer Labs web page for a listing of times, locations, and equipment available.

 As stipulated by the NWU Board of Governors, NWU has a three-year or six-semester residency policy.
 There are a limited number of reasons why a student might be granted an exemption, and certainly living with one’s parents is considered a valid reason!
 Although Nebraska Wesleyan strongly believes in the value of a residential, Liberal Arts experience, we also understand that each family must make the decision that is right for them, as long as it falls within our guidelines.